epiproject/FaST-LMM-HPC/README.md

     $ git checkout master

-  Follow the same steps that Fast-LMM section "Detailed Package Install Instructions" (see "https://github.com/MicrosoftGenomics/FaST-LMM") for install python package.
+  Follow the same steps that Fast-LMM section "Detailed Package Install Instructions" (see "https://github.com/MicrosoftGenomics/FaST-LMM") for install python packages.
-  Also you need install the package:
+  Also you need install the packages:

     pycuda
     skcuda